GoogleChrome/web-vitals/README.md

 ### Sending the metric to an analytics endpoint

-The following example measures each of the core Web Vitals metrics and reports them to a local `/analytics` endpoint once known.
+The following example measures each of the Core Web Vitals metrics and reports them to a local `/analytics` endpoint once known.

 This code uses the [`navigator.sendBeacon()`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon) method (if available), but falls back to the [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) API when not.